-The frequency and severity of claims can be affected by several factors which cause collateral values fall below the outstanding balance of the mortgage loans.
-The most significant are a downturn in the economy and a decline in local property values.
-Economic downturn, which may cause a rise in defaults, affects the frequency of claims.
+The frequency and severity of claims can be affected by several factors.
+The most significant are a downturn in the economy and a slump in local property market.
+Economic downturn, which may cause a rise in defaulted payment, affects the frequency of claims.
+A drop in property prices, where the collateral values fall below the outstanding balance of the mortgage loans, will increase the severity of claims.

 The Group manages these risks by adopting a set of prudent insurance eligibility criteria.
 To ensure sufficient provision is set aside for meeting future claim payments, the Group calculates technical reserves on prudent liability valuation assumptions and the methods prescribed in the regulatory guidelines.
-The Group also takes out quota-share reinsurance from its approved mortgage reinsurers in an effort to limit its risk exposure.
+The Group also takes out quota-share reinsurance from its approved mortgage reinsurers and excess-of-loss reinsurance arrangement in an effort to limit its risk exposure.
 The reinsurers are selected according to prudent criteria and their credit ratings are reviewed regularly.

-34.7 Operational risk
+36.7 Operational risk